If you want to launch an online course, you need to have a solid product launch plan.

 And I can’t help but feel bad for them because they didn’t know any better.

-Instead, you want to create buzz and excitement for your online course by doing a challenge, webinar or bootcamp.
+One of the best ways to do this is to create buzz and excitement for your online course by doing a challenge, webinar or bootcamp.

 Here’s some examples of great pre-launch activities:

 A) Video series – like the style that Denise Duffield Thomas has done for her Money Bootcamp course

 B) A 5 day challenge – like Melyssa Griffin’s Triple Your Traffic Challenge